Khirki Mosque: Restoration

-Over the years, a few domes on the north-east side of the mosque collapsed and a few walls were in a dilapidated condition.
+Over the years, a few domes on the north-east side of the mosque collapsed and a few walls were in a dilapidated state.
 The roof was on the verge of collapse in many places.
 The Delhi chapter of Indian National Trust for Art and Cultural Heritage (INTACH) categorized the monument as "Grade A" in terms of archeological value.
-It is one of the 43 monuments identified by the Archaeological Survey of India (ASI) for restoration before the 2010 Commonwealth Games.
+It was one of the 43 monuments identified by the Archaeological Survey of India (ASI) for restoration before the 2010 Commonwealth Games.
 As of 2009, some conservation works were initiated by ASI inside the former mosque.